yahiaehab10/Used-Cars-Price-Prediction/README.md

 ## Acknowledgments

+- Inspiration for this project came from Dr Caroline from the GIU Computer Science.
-- We would like to thank our instructor and peers for their guidance and support during this project.
+- We would like to thank our instructor Aya Abduallah and Nouran Khaled for guiding us.